-The school cafeteria is the district's provider for the meal payment system.
+This year all breakfast and lunch meals will be free to all students again regardless of lunch status.
+We still encourage families to complete applications as the meal status is used for other benefits as well as the lunch program.
+Also, ala carte and extra food items will be charged as normal.
+If you would like to purchase these items please follow these procedures to add money to your account.
+SchoolCafe is the district's provider for the meal payment system.
 The School Café link is on the district website at www.cvschools.org.
 Go to the website and click on the Food Service page and then go to the tab labeled Schoolcafe.
 This will open up the School Cafe website where you can set up an account.
 By setting up a user account, parents and staff can deposit money into their school meals account, view account balances, set up low balance notifications, and track cafeteria purchases.
-Meal payments are made by using a credit/debit card or e-check, and you may prepay a sum of money between \$1 and \$100 to your account at any time.
+Meal payments are made by using a credit/debit card or e-check.
 If you do not wish to use the on-line payment system, you may use cash or write a check made payable to CV School Lunch Account (please list student number [PIN] on your check).
 This sum will appear on your account and will function as a declining balance account.
-If you do not wish to prepay, you may still pay with cash each day using your student number (PIN).
+If you do not wish to prepay, you may still pay with cash each day using your student number (PIN), however cash will only be accepted at the cafeteria registers and not at any of the other service points throughout the high school.
 There are NO credit card sales on site.
 Everyone will be required to use their pin number to purchase items in the cafeteria.
-In our secondary schools, there are no "negative balance" charge sales allowed.
+In our secondary schools, there are no "negative balance" charge sales allowed for ala carte sales.
 Any unused prepaid amounts at the end of the school year will carry over to the next school year.
 Students leaving the district may request a refund of any remaining balance.
 If refunds are \$5.00 or less, the refunds can be requested and given in the school cafeteria.
 If the refund is above \$5.00, the refund can be requested in the cafeteria, and it will be mailed home via a check.